Skip to Content

 The beautiful National Folk Museum of Korea

-Technically not inside the palace, but located just outside on the eastern side is the National Folk Museum of Korea.
-This museum showcases lifestyles, traditions and history of Korean culture.
+Technically not inside the palace, but located just outside on the eastern border is the National Folk Museum of Korea.
+It’s a popular museum that showcases the lifestyles, traditions and history of Korean culture.

 Our Gyeongbokgung Palace Photos